shanglianlm0525/SlimPytorch/README.md

-# CompressionPytorch
+# SlimPytorch
-CompressionPytorch is a PyTorch-based framework for neural network compression framework.
+SlimPytorch is a PyTorch-based framework for neural network compression framework.